junxit/us-congress-bills-114/bill.md

 > To amend the Internal Revenue Code of 1986 to make permanent the reduced recognition period for built-in gains of S corporations.

 ## § 1.
+Short title

+This Act may be cited as the “Permanent S Corporation Built-in Gain Recognition Period Act of 2015”.

+## § 2.
 Reduced recognition period for built-in gains of S corporations made permanent

 - **(a)** *In general* Paragraph (7) of section 1374(d) of the Internal Revenue Code of 1986 is amended to read as follows:
   > - **(7)** *Recognition period*